-Using a text editor such as vi or emacs, enter the following line in the file:
+2. Using a text editor such as vi or emacs, create the oraInst.loc file in the /etc directory.
+Enter the following line in the file:

-'''

 inventory_loc=oui_inventory_directory

-'''

 Replace oui_inventory_directory with the full path to the directory where you want the installer to create the inventory directory.
+Make sure that the oinstall operating system group has write permissions to this directory.
 For example:

-'''

 inventory_loc=/opt/oracle/oraInventory

-'''

 Make sure that the oinstall operating system group has write permissions to this directory.
-For more information about the inventory directory and the group that owns it, see Section 4.7.1, "Create a Group for the Inventory Directory".
+For more information about the inventory directory and the group that owns it, refer to Section 4.7.1, "Create a Group for the Inventory Directory".

-4. Create an empty /var/opt/oracle/oratab file.
+- 3. Create an empty /etc/oratab file.

-'''

-touch /var/opt/oracle/oratab
+- # touch /etc/oratab

-'''

-5. Exit from the root user.
+- 4. Exit from the root user.

-'''

 exit

-'''